Data-Driven Linear Quadratic Optimization for Controller Synthesis with Structural Constraints: Introduction

-To cater to the possibility of such structural constraints, some direct methods in optimization can be used.
-For example, the original optimal control problem can be converted to a nonlinear constrained optimization problem or a nonlinear programming problem~\cite{bertsekas1999nonlinear,borwein2010convex}.
-Additionally, there have also been significant progress and success reported in approaches to use the gradient to solve the optimization problem~\cite{bayen2006adjoint}.
+To address the structural constraints of the controller, some direct methods in optimization can be used~\cite{sun2019survey}.
+For example, the original optimal control problem can be converted to a nonlinear constrained optimization problem or a nonlinear programming problem~\cite{borwein2010convex}, and then various approaches can be used, such as sequential quadratic programming, interior point method, etc. In~\cite{geromel1979algorithm,geromel1982optimal}, a gradient projection method is presented to solve the constrained LQR problems with a decentralized gain matrix, which exhibits good properties such as the monotonic decreasing of the cost, the convergence of the algorithm, etc. Inspired by these works, linear quadratic constrained optimization is generalized to solve the problems with multiple equality constraints of other types, which is further used for controller synthesis in mechatronic design problems~\cite{ma2017integrated}; and the above properties can also be generalized in such settings.
+In~\cite{geromel1991convex,geromel1994decentralized}, the structural constraints imposed on the controller can be addressed in an alternate parameter space.
+In~\cite{lee2018primal}, a model-free primal-dual Q-learning algorithm is proposed to recover the optimal policy for LQR design, and it is claimed that the main results can be extended in several directions, such as input constrained optimal control design problems.
+In~\cite{chertovskih2020indirect}, an indirect method is presented for solving optimal control problems with state constraints.
+Note that this approach is based on the application of a refined version of the maximum principle, where the continuity of the corresponding Lagrange multiplier is ensured under certain conditions.
+There have also been significant progress and success reported in approaches to use the gradient descent method to solve the optimization problem if the gradient can be calculated effectively~\cite{han2017adaptive}.
 Furthermore, the methodology of a projection operator is frequently used to deal with the constraints~\cite{liu2017convergence,zhu2020projected}.
-These are potentially very attractive and possibly highly effective methodologies; though at this stage, it is evidently and certainly unclear from the available existing reported works on how to do the projection on a specific type of constrained hyperplane considering the controller structure.
+These are potentially very attractive and possibly highly effective methodologies; though at this stage, it is certainly unclear from the available existing reported works on how to do the projection on a specific type of constrained hyperplane considering the controller structure.
 Also, an additional matter of crucial importance is that the determination of the gradient relies on the mathematical model.
 In some scenarios when the model is inaccurate (such as when there exist significant model uncertainties) or rather difficult to be identified, the model-based optimization approach has to contend with this barrier to provide the ``true'' optimal solution.
-Here although some robust optimization techniques have been employed to ensure guaranteed robustness towards model uncertainties, it nevertheless still sacrifices optimality to a certain extent~\cite{kim2008robust,karimi2007robust,vayanos2012constraint}.
-To address such a barrier, there have been some rather promising preliminary studies which utilizes the methodology of data-driven approaches in control system synthesis problems~\cite{karimi2017data,li2017data}, and these avoid the requirement of a precise model.
-However, at this current state of these works, it still leaves an important and open question on how to properly solve the linear quadratic optimization problem with structural constraints through a data-driven approach.
+Although some robust optimization techniques have been employed to ensure guaranteed robustness towards model uncertainties, it nevertheless still sacrifices optimality to a certain extent~\cite{kim2008robust,vayanos2012constraint}.
+To address such a barrier, there have been some rather promising preliminary studies which utilize the methodology of data-driven approaches in control system synthesis problems~\cite{karimi2017data}.
+For instance, the iterative feedback tuning (IFT)~\cite{HJALMARSSON1998101,hjalmarsson1998iterative,huusom2009data} is a well-known data-driven method for controller optimization and has a wide application in automation.
+Some representative reinforcement learning algorithms have also been proposed to solve optimal control problems in a model-free framework, such as Q-learning~\cite{rizvi2017output,zhang2018data,lian2021robust}, adaptive dynamic programming~\cite{jiang2017robust,liu2020distributed,yang2021hamiltonian}, etc. Despite the generality of reinforcement learning frameworks, they are yet to directly handle structural constraints as required by the control system.
+Also, in terms of the adaptive dynamic programming algorithm, it simplifies a decision by breaking it down into a sequence of decision steps over time.
+In~\cite{vrabie2009adaptive}, a policy iteration approach is presented to solve the LQR problem without the knowledge of the internal dynamics (i.e. the state matrix), which is summarized as an algorithm that solves the ARE effectively without knowing a certain part of the system.
+In~\cite{mir2019dfig}, an adaptive optimal control scheme with guaranteed Lyapunov stability is presented; and with a policy iteration algorithm based on persistent excitation, the nonlinear ARE is solved assuming unknown system dynamics.
+Nevertheless in these cases, it is not straightforward from the viewpoint of structural constraints as required by certain control systems.
+At this current state of these works, it still leaves an important and open question on how to properly solve the linear quadratic optimization problem with structural constraints through a data-driven approach.